Marietta GA Drug Crimes Attorney With a Commitment to Your Success

 Holly Waltman has a proven track record of success.
 She has handled thousands of cases, from complex felony charges such as murder and drug offenses to speeding tickets in various jurisdictions all over the state of Georgia.
 She is licensed to practice law in all 159 counties of Georgia on both the State and Superior Court levels, as well as sworn into the Court of Appeals and the Supreme Court of Georgia.

 With her substantial expertise in criminal drug cases, Holly can do everything in her power to get the best possible outcome for your drug crime case.
-Reach out to The Waltman Firm by phone or email and schedule a free consultation to discuss your case.
+Reach out to The Waltman Firm by phone or email and schedule a consultation to discuss your case.